Skip to main content

 Dorm & Meals Information:

 When applicable, residential students receive 3 meals on weekdays and 2 meals on weekends.
-Commuters receive a daily lunch buffet.
+Commuters receive a daily lunch buffet included with the program.
 All meals take place in our Lawrence Hall Dining Room.

 Student Breakdown and Cost